Harikumar (director)

 Harikumar (1956 – 6 May 2024) was an Indian screenwriter and film director, who worked in Malayalam films.
 He wrote screenplay, story, and dialogues for more than 20 Malayalam films.
-He directed films including Sukrutham, Ayanum, and Udhyanapalakan.
+He directed films including Sukrutham, Ayanam, and Udhyanapalakan.
 He was a member of the National Film Awards Jury in 2005 and 2008.
 Harikumar died from cancer in Thiruvananthapuram, on 6 May 2024, aged 68.